budoor-ALhulaibi/Building-Dashboards-Refugee-crisis-Around-the-World-/README.md

 Q 1
-Most refugees arrived from what country?
+what is Most refugees arrived from what country?

 Q 2
-Of the countries that had any refugees, which country had the least?
+the countries that had any refugees, which country had the least?

 Q3
-This country has the largest number of refugees across all years?
+What country has the most significant number of refugees across all years ?

 Q4
-Which of these months below had the the largest number of refugees?
+ Which of these months below had the most significant number of refugees?